OSH Answers Fact Sheets

 What are the main types of duct systems for local ventilation?

 There are two main types of duct systems: a tapered main system and plenum.

 The main duct of a tapered system gets larger as branches are added and flows are merged together.
 This tapering allows the air speed to remain almost constant throughout the duct.
 Due to this characteristic, the tapered duct system is the main system used in local ventilation.
 (Figure 1)

 In the plenum system, the main duct stays the same size throughout the system.
 The speed of the air is lower than in the tapered ducts, and sometimes lower than the minimum speed that is required to transport contaminants.
 For this reason the plenum system is mainly used only when the separation of particulate matter (large particles or liquid droplets) is intended.
 Explosive dusts, however, must not be exhausted through a plenum duct system.

 One advantage of a plenum system is that new branches can be added anywhere, and the addition is limited only by the total airflow and pressure available at the fan.

 Ducts can plug or leak for the following main reasons:

 Low air speed: Inside the ducts, air speed must be in a range that is adequate to move contaminant effectively.
-Changing the duct size or the airflow through any duct can change the minimum speed.
+Changing the duct size or the airflow rate through any duct can lead to changes of the minimum transport speed.
 One small change in one section of the system can affect the overall system and its performance.